BolunThompson/notes-2/outernet todo.md

 Before:
-	Signup for stage time for debates
-	Get somebody *else* to moderate debates and dw questions Figure out how to get signups for events -- do announcement there?
-	Figure out when and where to do these
-	Buy prizes
+	Get clear membership
 During:
+	Do annoucement sometime there
+		At the very least I could ping all in outernet
-	Go to UTC and get pronto card
-	Write additonal lateral questions
+	Go to UTC and get pronto card or get dad's and send pic Write additonal lateral questions
-		Do tournament *Sunday* afternoon to give me time to write Write asctual lightning talk and prep
+		Do tournament *Sunday* afternoon to give me time to write Figure out who would be interested in moderating (then), if any Figure out where to do it
+	Run the thing!